open-telemetry/opentelemetry-java-instrumentation/README.md

 # OpenTelemetry Auto-Instrumentation for Java

-## Notice - Work in Progress!
-*This project is still in the early phases of development and is not yet stable.* You are welcome to experiment with it, but we strongly discourage any production use!

 ## Introduction
-This project uses a technique known as bytecode instrumentation to add tracing to a Java application.
-Simply put, we provide a Java agent that can be attached to any Java 7+ application and dynamically adds code to enable tracing.
+This project provides a Java agent that can be attached to any Java 7+ application and dynamically injects bytecode to capture telemetry from a number of popular libraries and frameworks.

 ## Supported Java libraries and frameworks